WordPress/gutenberg/README.md

 which will attempt to open your app in the iOS Simulator if you're on a Mac and have it installed.

-### Running on Other iOS Devices
+### Running on Other iOS Device Simulators

-To compile and run the app using a different device, open the target device in Xcode by going to `Hardware > Device`, then use:
+To compile and run the app using a different device simulator, use:

 ```
 yarn ios --simulator="DEVICE_NAME"